abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 ### Data Seed

-> REVIEW: IdentityServerDataSeedContributor does also exists under the IdentityService.HttpApi.Host project.
-Developer should decide which one to use.
-If they choose to go with auto (on-the-fly) migration approach, they should delete the migrator.
-Otherwise, delete the one in the IdentityService.
-If they use both approaches, they should keep the code in sync.
+AuthServer needs initial identity server and admin user data to operate.
+See [IdentityService Data Seeding](database-migrations.md#identity-service-data-seeding).

+> It is a good practice to keep your *IdentityServerDataSeeder* **up to date** whenever you expand your microservice solution with new api resources and clients.
 >
-> I think you remove this section here, explain the situation in the infrastructure document and reference there, from here.

-AuthServer needs initial data such as identity-server *clients*, *api resources*, api scopes etc and admin user to operate when the microservice stack starts running.
-To kick-start the process, AuthService uses [Abp Data Seeding](https://docs.abp.io/en/abp/latest/Data-Seeding) to add the required initial data.
-This information can be found in **IdentityServerDataSeeder**. *IdentityServerDataSeedContributor* is responsible to run the data seeder.
-Both files are located under shared **DbMigrator** project.

-It is a good practice to keep your *IdentityServerDataSeeder* **up to date** whenever you expand your microservice solution with new api resources and clients.

 #### Api Resources